Add, remove & assign phone numbers on demand

 For business owners, the ability to connect directly with customers via mass SMS is an invaluable tool for marketing and engagement

-Mass texting is a great way for businesses to connect with customers and get results quickly
+Broadcast SMS (mass texting) is a great way for businesses to connect with customers and get results quickly